Welcome to our 10-minute GoPro Buyer’s Guide.

 - The Best GoPro For The Money

-By the end of this guide, you’ll know exactly which GoPro is right for you, your budget, and the type of filming you want to do.
+By the end of this guide, you’ll know exactly which GoPro to buy based on your budget, and the type of filming you want to do.

 Summary/at a glance